Money And Banking Summer At The Fed

 Beyond the Numbers: The Human Side of Central Banking

 While quantitative skills are essential, a summer at the Fed also provides insights into the human side of central banking.
-You'll observe how policymakers grapple with complex economic issues, weigh competing objectives, and make decisions that affect the lives of millions of people.
+Worth adding: you'll observe how policymakers grapple with complex economic issues, weigh competing objectives, and make decisions that affect the lives of millions of people.
 You'll learn about the importance of communication, collaboration, and critical thinking in the policy-making process.

 Career Paths: Launching Your Future